 - Click the Download tab, and under Download Settings, choose one of the following options:

-- Feature Layers—Choose the layers allowed to be downloaded.
+- Feature Layers—Choose the layers you want downloaded.
 This option supports CSV file and, when the layer is a feature service with sync enabled, file geodatabase downloads.

-- Extract Data Task—All layers are enabled for CSV file download and feature data can be downloaded as file geodatabase or shapefile with the Extract Data Task geoprocessing service
+- Extract Data Task—All layers are enabled for CSV file download, and feature data can be downloaded as file geodatabases or shapefiles with the Extract Data Task geoprocessing service.

 - Update Print Service URL to use an alternate print service with the Export Web Map task enabled.